 What do learners need to learn?
 Skills

 Identifies the task to be undertaken, including the purpose and audience.
 EC2

 EC3

 Follows policies and procedures to create documents, including the correct EC4

 use of organisational house style and presentation.
 EC5

 MC2

-Uses available templates and style guides to ensure that organisational MC5
+Uses available templates and style guides to ensure that organisational document requirements are adhered to.
+MC5

-document requirements are adhered to.
+document requirements are aunered to.
 MC10

-DC1

-Develops documents with accuracy, using proofreading and spellchecking DC2
+Develops documents with accuracy, using proofreading and spellchecking DC1

 techniques and facilities.
+DC2

-DC3
+· DC3